Swizec/react-d3js-es6-ebook/manuscript/speed-optimizations.md

 10,000 elements is still a hell of a lot more than the 3,000 or so that SVG gives you.

 If your app allows it, you can use sprites: Tiny images copy-pasted on the Canvas as bytestreams.
 I have yet to find an upper bound for those.
-My JavaScript became the bottleneck :D
+My JavaScript became the bottleneck :smile:

 But I'm getting ahead of myself.
 We'll talk about sprites later.